 - Even after leaving rehab, the majority of patients will continue taking prescription medications.
 These medications may change throughout recovery; however, it is essential that caregivers stress the importance of the continued use of prescription medication as instructed by the patient’s doctor.

-Some Tips Caregivers Can Provide Patients to Help Them Remain Sober
+Some Tips Caregivers Can Provide Patients to Help With Long-Term Treatment for Addiction

 To remain sober, an individual recovering from addiction has to make a variety of changes.
 These changes include socializing with individuals who do not use drugs or drink alcohol, as well as avoiding the places where drugs and/or alcohol are used.
 Because of these changes, it is not uncommon for individuals recovering from addiction to find themselves feeling lonely, bored, depressed and anxious.
 Caregivers can help their patients by providing them with some tips to ease boredom and relieve stress.